ILIAD-ocean-twin/data_access_api/examples/OGC_EDR/README.md

 # About

-This is example configuration of the pygeoapi (pygeoapi.io) for NetCDF and Zarr files as Environmental Data Retrieal EPI
+This is example configuration of the pygeoapi (pygeoapi.io) for NetCDF and Zarr files as Environmental Data Retrieval EPI

+ToDo - reference common ILIAD profiles of OMS/SOSA as target of validation testing.

 It has been tested with the https://github.com/pzaborowski/pygeoapi fork of the official pygeoapi.io releases.
 Once all the fixes implemented here will be applied to the mainstream, these configurations shall be migrated to the official pygeoapi.